fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 * `plot.null` object is created to configure the connecting line of the plots in the canvas.

-* `plot.null` object is created to configure the connecting line of the line chart.
+* `line.null` object is created to configure the connecting line of the line chart.

-* `plot.null` object is created to configure the connecting area of the area chart.
+* `area.null` object is created to configure the connecting area of the area chart.

 A sample code to style the null data of a simple time-series chart is given below: